Iwa-Kakeru! Climbing Girls: Previews

-Series reception
+Series

 Moore reviewed the complete anime series in 2021 and gave it a C+ grade.
 While commending the vast information about rock climbing throughout the episodes and the production having "bright candy-colors and consistently on-model animation", she criticized the "suspension of disbelief" and lack of "realistic safety measures" during the rock climbing scenes, the annoyance of the secondary characters and the "fan service-driven storyboarding" that diminished the girls' athletic abilities, concluding that: "Iwa-Kakeru! is a perfectly middling anime, with a sport I enjoyed learning about, decent production values, a main cast I have no strong feelings about whatsoever, and a secondary cast that I wouldn't mind seeing cast into a pit of acid.
 It was made to capture a moment, but is doomed to be forgotten before that moment comes to pass, if it ever does at all."
+Tim Jones and Stig Høgset of THEM Anime Reviews were highly critical of the series' "piss-poor presentation, the obnoxious rivals, and the sports cliches" throughout the episodes, Konomi's character arc having unearned victories and overshadowing her other club members, and coming to an abrupt ending following a tournament, concluding that: "Whatever this show had going for it ended the second the announcers came into play.
+Really poor animation and terrible side characters were just icing on the crap cake after that."